gdev00/angular-movie-app/README.md

 # AngularMovieApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.10.
+I created a two version of movie application.
+Using Rxjs and Signals.

 ## Angular Movie App
 * Angular